Spermatic cord liposarcoma

 0 images remaining

-There is a tumor with fat, solid and cystic components localised in the right spermatic cord with an infiltration of the epididymis.
+There is a tumor with fat, solid and cystic components localized in the right spermatic cord with an infiltration of the epididymis.
 It enhances on the postcontrast sequence.

 Histological findings confirmed a diagnosis of a liposarcoma of the spermatic cord.